-L.8.1: Investigate the need to expand the existing Wilson Road Parking Station to cater for future development and tourism demands, which, based on existing demands and significant spare capacity, may not be required.
+L.8.1: Investigate the need to expand the existing Wilson Road Parking Station to cater for future development and tourism demands.

 Woy Woy

 Woy Woy is a developing centre located 12km south of Gosford.
 It benefits from access to an established urban transport network, including passenger rail services to Sydney.